stickmangav/stickmangav/README.md

-- 👋 Hi, I’m @stickmangav
+- 👋 Hi, I’m Gavin Pike
 - 👀 I’m interested in ...Complex Origami and Crash testing
 - 🌱 I’m currently learning ...Python and Raspberry pi GPIO control
 - 💞️ I’m looking to collaborate on ...
 Automation projects big and small (as my knowledge grows)